 You’ve heard the expression that somebody is “marriage material”.
+What does that even mean?
 Are you marriage material?

 I always told my kids in their early years of navigating friendships to be the kind of friend they would want to have.
 I’ve tried to take my own advice and I’ve also told myself (over and over) to be the kind of person I would want to be married to.
 I hope I am!

 What I mean is I’d also want to be married to someone who is kind, funny, patient, and hard-working, so I ought to be those things for my guy.
 You understand what I’m saying.

 The idea is that you try to be the best version of yourself you can be so you don’t make each other completely and utterly sorry about being together.

 We hear all the time that anything worth having is worth working hard for and I believe it.
 It doesn’t mean I always like hard work, but when I stick with something that sometimes feels like it’s kicking my tail, I’m usually glad I did.
 When you’re proud of your health or fitness level, it’s because you’ve spent time working on your nutrition, cardio, muscle strength, flexibility, your sport—whatever.
 If you have a solid friendship, it’s because you’ve put in the time required to get to know somebody, have fun with them, and find a balance between the give-and-take required in a good friendship.
 If you have a disciplined dog it’s because you took the time to train Fido and teach him to be a good dog.

 It’s the same with anything—your school work, your profession, your hobbies and talents.
 If you take the time to make something good, it very likely will be.

 This month, my husband and I will celebrate our 25th wedding anniversary.
 What?!
 I keep marveling at that number because I always thought people who were married for 25 years were old, but we’re not!
 Well, we’re old to some people, but not to ourselves.
 25 years is a long time to be with somebody and sometimes it has been the hardest work!